I grew up in the Vienna Woods, at the Viennese’s favourite outdoors. Let me share the places I know, they are quite a

 Minimum trip duration: one day

-The southern part of Vienna Woods is plastered with fin de siècle villas, medieval, renaissance and baroque towns, hiking paths, Heurige (wineries), and spas.
+The southern part of Vienna Woods is packed with fin de siècle villas, medieval, renaissance and baroque towns, hiking paths, Heurige (wineries), and spas.
 Most of all, this area lets you explore a different local lifestyle to Vienna that has influenced so many of its residents.
 You can either discover the area on a private guided day tour or simply on your own.

 Rent a car and head down south on the Triester Strasse, 16 km towards Mödling.
 From there, take the scenic route on the Wine Road (Weinstrasse) via Gumpoldskirchen to Baden bei Wien.